 - The eyelids may possibly also be removed in cases of cutaneous cancers and unrelenting infection.

-- Exenteration is may be done together with Maxillectomy which is removal of the maxilla or the upper jaw bone/cheekbone
+- Exenteration is often done together with Maxillectomy which is removal of the maxilla or the upper jaw bone/cheekbone

 - An exenteration removes the entire ORBITAL contents, the eye, the muscles which control eye movement, and generally the eyelids.